dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/interface/ScanSettings.md

 * autoZoom?: *boolean*

   > Returns or sets whether to automatically zoom in on the video if the barcode appears too small in the video feed and fails to be read.
+This feature requires a intermediate_results module license

 * autoFocus?: *boolean*

   > Returns or sets whether to automatically focus on the video when a barcode is found but fails to be read.
+This feature requires a intermediate_results module license

 * autoSuggestTip? *boolean*

   > Returns or sets whether to automatically suggest Tip messages.
+This feature requires a intermediate_results module license